Attribute Metadata

 Complex scenarios and lifecycles can be implemented using this feature.

-can be set to any free text, but it can only be set ifstatus
+statuscan be set to one ofworkingorbrokendefectcan be set to any free text, but it can only be set ifstatusis set tobroken

 # define the `status` attribute editor